kevinfAAA/kevs-project-portfolio-3/README.md

 The pupose of this webscraper is to allow the user to have quick accessability to job data for a specific job type in Ireland.
 <br>
-It allows to user to group the "Title", "Company" and "Salary" in a summary table for anlized.
+It allows to user to group the "Title", "Company" and "Salary" in a summary table to be further analysed.
 <br>
 This webscraper would be benefical for the recruitment industry and job seekers as it outputs useful data with reletive speed.